A Welcome from the Vice President for Global Affairs

 Welcome to the University of New England’s campus in Tangier, Morocco!
 Tangier is my native city, so this program is very special to me.

-Completed in 2014, the campus is an expression in stone and glass of UNE’s global ideals.
+Completed in 2014, our campus, with its striking Moorish design, is an expression in stone and glass of UNE’s global ideals.
 Our goal is to help students become true world citizens and connect people of diverse backgrounds and ideologies through culture, education and sports.

 Our academic programs are designed to support the needs of health and life sciences students, reflecting UNE’s strengths in these academic areas.
 Before UNE Morocco, such students could not study abroad without experiencing delays in their course load.
 We also offer a full suite of English-language courses that meet the needs of a broad range of undergraduate students.
 Our academic programs are currently open to all students enrolled in U.S. universities, and we are in the process of expanding our programs to welcome students from around the world.

 In addition to our academic programs, we also host a rich calendar of cultural events and lectures, to which the public is invited.
-By bringing people together around enriching ideas and activities, we hope to foster global understanding in an evolving world.
+By bringing people together around enriching ideas and activities, we hope to foster global understanding and peace.

 With best wishes,